Responding to new drugs RSS

 The EU has set up a system to detect new substances on the market and a mechanism to assess their risks and ban across the EU those substances that pose risks.

 The Council Decision on the information exchange, risk assessment and control of new psychoactive substances establishes an early warning system, enabling a rapid exchange of information on a new psychoactive substances emerging in the EU.

 Early Warning System

 When a new substance gives rise to concern, the EMCDDA and Europol can draw up a Joint Report, based on information on the substance collected from across the EU.
 On the basis of this Joint Report, the Commission or the individual of EU countries can request a risk assessment of the substance.

-Since 2005, EU countries notified more than 300 new psychoactive substances through the Early Warning System, while Joint Reports have been drafted for nine substances:
+Since 2005, EU countries notified more than 300 new psychoactive substances through the Early Warning System, while Joint Reports have been drafted for eleven substances: